zamkara/Allowme/README.md

 Make sure you have administrative privileges (sudo) to install and run AllowMe properly.

-## Credit
+Maaf atas ketidaksesuaian sebelumnya.
+Berikut ini adalah penjelasan yang diperbaiki mengenai kredit untuk projek AllowMe:

-AllowMe is developed by [jslegendre](https://github.com/jslegendre) and is part of the [Tccplus](https://github.com/jslegendre/tccplus) project.
-We appreciate the contribution and effort of jslegendre in developing this software.
+## Credits

-For more information about AllowMe and Tccplus, please visit the [Tccplus repository on GitHub](https://github.com/jslegendre/tccplus).
+Tccplus by [jslegendre](https://github.com/jslegendre).
+AllowMe is a modified version of Tccplus, with additional features and modifications implemented by me.
+I would like to express my gratitude to jslegendre for their original work on Tccplus, which served as the foundation for AllowMe.

-We hope AllowMe proves to be useful for managing accessibility permissions for your applications.
+For more information about Tccplus, please visit the [Tccplus repository on GitHub](https://github.com/jslegendre/tccplus).